Advancing Educational Equity: Tools for Evidence Building

 Step 4: Analyze and Report Results

-These tools guide organizations through the final step of the M&E process, which includes analyzing collected data, determining next steps, and reporting the findings.
+These tools guide organizations and their community partners through the final step of the M&E process, which includes analyzing collected data, determining next steps, and reporting the findings.

 Expand to See Tools for Step 4